scwissel/garagepi/README.md

 ```

 If rpi-update is not installed, install it with ```sudo apt-get install rpi-update```.

+You probably have your Raspberry Pi connected to a monitor.
+Ultimately, you need to go headless and to do that you need to just need to keep the Raspberry Pi connected to your network.
+Setting up WiFi makes this easier, so the only connection needed is to power.

+To access your Raspberry Pi on the network via secure shell (ssh), you'll need to get the IP address.
+You can use the ```ifconfig``` command to list the network interfaces, which will include the IP address as ```inet addr```.
+Knowing the IP address, you can now use PuTTY or a secure shell client from another machine to access the Raspberry Pi.

+The default login for Raspbian is ```pi/raspbian```, as documented on the [Raspbian site](https://www.raspberrypi.org/documentation/linux/usage/users.md).
+Changing the password is probably a good idea, since this device will be controlling your garage door.

 ###Setup WiFi
 This is probably one of the first things you'll want to do so you can SSH into the Pi.
 Instructions can be found [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), but here's the core of it.